AdaptNC: Adaptive Nonconformity Scores for Conformal Prediction under Distribution Shift: Experiments

+For each case study, we evaluate all methods across $50$ different random seeds to assess performance variability and robustness.
+For each seed, evaluation is conducted over a single 6000-step rollout without resets, and results are aggregated across all seeds.

-Our objective is to demonstrate that jointly adapting the nonconformity score and its threshold enables tight uncertainty regions under distribution shift while preserving user-specified coverage.
-We evaluate this using \textbf{global coverage}, defined as $1 - \frac{1}{T}\sum_{t=0}^{T} \err_t$, which measures recovery of the target coverage level, and the \textbf{average coverage volume per covered timestep}, which quantifies conservatism.
-To assess temporal behavior, we report a \textbf{local coverage} metric, defined by $1 - \frac{1}{w}\sum_{t-\frac{w}{2}+1}^{t+\frac{w}{2}} \err_t$, a sliding-window average of size $w$ which is particularly informative under distribution shifts.
+\textbf{Evaluation Metrics}: \textbf{(1) Global Coverage}, defined as $1 - \frac{1}{T}\sum_{t=0}^{T} \err_t$, which measures recovery of the target coverage level, \textbf{(2)} Average Coverage Volume per Covered Timestep, which quantifies conservatism. \textbf{(3) Local Coverage} metric, defined by $1 - \frac{1}{w}\sum_{t-\frac{w}{2}+1}^{t+\frac{w}{2}} \err_t$, a sliding-window average of size $w$ that captures temporal behavior under distribution shift.

-\textbf{Baselines.} We evaluate the proposed method against three baselines. \textbf{(1) DtACI:} DtACI adapts coverage over time by adjusting the prediction threshold but employs a fixed nonconformity score.
-Comparing against DtACI isolates the effect of score-function adaptation and enables the assessment of AdaptNC’s ability to recover tighter uncertainty regions under distribution shift. \textbf{(2) Split Conformal Prediction:} Standard split conformal prediction relies on the exchangeability assumption and does not account for distribution shifts.
-Comparison with this baseline highlights the importance of adaptivity in settings with distribution shift. \textbf{(3) AdaptNC without Replay:} As an ablation, we consider AdaptNC without Replay to examine the role of replay in stabilizing adaptation and mitigating coverage shock.
+\textbf{Baselines}: We compare against four baselines. \textbf{(1) DtACI:} As the state-of-the-art method for online conformal prediction under distribution shift, it serves as the primary and most relevant baseline as it consistently outperforms prior approaches \cite{gibbs_conformal_2024}. \textbf{(2) Split Conformal Prediction:} assumes exchangeability and does not account for distribution shift. \textbf{(3) AdaptNC d without Replay:} an ablation to assess the role of replay in stabilizing adaptation and mitigating coverage shock. \textbf{(4) Shape-CP:} \cite{tumu_multi-modal_2024} uses optimized but static nonconformity scores, highlighting the limitations of static calibration under distribution shift.